Webhooks

 Configuration

-Step 1: Create a client
+Step 1: Register a client

 Most of the details are related to OAuth configuration so that the client app can also connect to PageSeeder and access data.